 BIO

-The Argentine-Austrian soprano lirico spinto Daniela Tabernig is one of the most prominent singers of her generation.
+The Argentine-Austrian lyric spinto soprano Daniela Tabernig is one of the most prominent singers of her generation.
 Recognized by both the public and critics for the expressive capacity of her voice, she has had an outstanding international career.
 She was awarded the Best Singer Prize by the Association of Music Critics of Argentina and received the Diploma of Honor as one of the five best singers of the decade from the Konex Foundation (2019).

 She has performed many leading roles in opera productions at the Teatro Colón in Argentina and has been invited to perform in productions in Uruguay, Chile, Mexico, Colombia, Brazil, Greece, and China.
 She has sung important works such as Gioacchino Rossini's Petite Messe Solennelle and Stabat Mater, John Rutter's Requiem, Richard Strauss's Vier Letzte Lieder, Ludwig van Beethoven's Missa Solemnis, Gustav Mahler's Symphonies No. 2, 4, and 8, Franz Joseph Haydn's Die Jahreszeiten, Giuseppe Verdi's Requiem, and Shostakovich's Symphony No. 14.